Data Validation Error Format

 Figure 1: Validation process

 Every document conforms to a document model.
 For instance JSON documents conforms to the JSON model, and character strings conforms to the model “sequence of characters from a known character set”.
-Document models come with encodings how to express documents in form of documents on a lower level in form.
+Document models come with encodings how to express documents in form of documents on a lower level.
 For instance JSON documents can be encoded with JSON syntax as Unicode strings and Unicode strings can be encoded with UTF-8 as sequences of bytes (solid arrows in Figure 2).

 Note